The Best Business Checking Accounts of 2023

 If you’re getting your start as a freelancer or sole proprietor, you can use a personal account because there’s no legal distinction between you, the business owner, and your business.
 However, that doesn’t mean you shouldn’t consider a business bank account.

 Opening a business checking account for your company can help you separate your personal and business finances.
-This can help you track your business’s progress and be especially helpful come tax time.
-It can also help if you later choose to turn your sole proprietorship into a more formal business or try to get a business loan.
+This makes tracking your business’s progress easier and can help if you later choose to turn your sole proprietorship into a more formal business or try to get a business loan.

-Choosing the best business bank account for your company means taking a few minutes to think about what you’re looking for in a bank account.
+Choosing the best business bank account for your company means thinking about what you’re looking for in a bank account.
 Every business is different and has different needs.

 For example, some companies operate using a lot of cash.
-If that describes your business, you need a bank that makes it easy to deposit and withdraw large amounts of physical currency.
-If you have a purely online business, you might want to use an online business bank.
+If that describes your business, you need a bank that makes depositing and withdrawing large amounts of physical currency easy.
+Consider using an online business bank if you have a purely online business.

-Look for some banks that have features and tools that appeal to you and your company’s needs.
-Then, ask other business owners for recommendations, read reviews online, or make a decision based on your experience with different financial institutions.
+Look for some banks with features and tools that appeal to you and your company’s needs.
+Then, ask other business owners for recommendations, read reviews online, or decide based on your experience with different financial institutions.

 Some factors to consider when comparing banks include: